nisharga/job/README.md

 <code><b>Greetings, hope you are well.
 I have applied for the Full Stack Developer position at your company.
 I would like to have feedback, regarding my application.
 Your valuable feedback will mean a lot in my career.
 Waiting for your response.
 Thank you </b></code>

+<code><b>
+Greetings
+Thank you for your response.
+If you could share your feedback regarding my application procedure, it could help me greatly in my career.
+Also if there are any job openings in the future, suitable for me, kindly let me know.
+Thank you for your time and cooperation.
+Thanks & Regards
+</b></code>

 # After Submiting a google File
 <code><b>Hi, thank you much for giving me this opportunity.
 I am interested in this internship.
 I have completed all the questions in the Google Form.
 Please let me know regarding next steps.</b></code>